c-juhwan/c-juhwan.github.io/_tabs/about.md

   - Fluent to use written & spoken English <br>
     in understanding others and expressing my idea
 - Japanese
-  - Able to speak and listen a little bit of Japanese
+  - Able to speak and understand little bit of Japanese
 - French
   - Having some interests on French

 ### Programming
 - C/C++
   - Studied since high School